IF YOU SUSPECT YOU MAY HAVE THE CORONAVIRUS DISEASE (COVID-19), PLEASE CALL THE DEDICATED HOTLINE ON 1800 675 398.

 Fish and shellfish

-Two or more servings a week.
+Two or more servings per week.

 Eggs